Obesity drugs don't make WHO's essential list, but Ebola, MS drugs added

 Naltrexone and acamprosate, both available as generics and designed to treat alcohol-use disorder, were also added, as well as ready-to-use therapeutic food (RUTF) to treat severe malnutrition in children under the age of five.

-In total, 36 items were added to the lists for adults and children, bringing them up to 502 medicines in total.
+In total, 36 items were added to the lists for adults and children, bringing them up to 502 medicines for adults and 361 for children.

 For COVID-19, the WHO experts suggested adding a section on therapeutics pointing to the U.N. agency's regularly updated COVID treatment guidelines, rather than including individual medicines, given the fast-changing epidemic and the fact that the essential list is only updated every two years.